siri70931/SQL_Fitness_Track_Analysis/README.md

 order by calories_burned desc

 ```
-9. **Write a SQL query to define user as person who done less exercise - calories less than 200,
+9. **Below is the SQL query to define user as person who done less exercise - calories less than 200,
 medium exercise - calories 200 to 500, high exercise - calories greater than 500**:
 ```sql